marcsingleton/marcsingleton.github.io/content/posts/d3-markdown/index.md

 </script>
 ```

-- Javascript has built-in functionality for asynchronous execution of its code (you don't want your entire page to stall while a resource is loading from a server)
-- Must use fetch then idiom to ensure data is loaded before draw function is called
-- Again in practice accomplished with a Hugo shortcode to correctly generate the correct paths to the script and data
+The Fetch API is used for accessing resources over the network.
+Even though the data is stored on this web site, it's not directly saved in this page itself, so the browser needs to "fetch" it to make it available for the JavaScript code.
+Fetch is an asynchronous method, which is useful for ensuring code execution doesn't grind to a halt while a resource is loading from a server.
+This example, however, requires the data is fully loaded before passing it to the `draw` function, which is accomplished by chaining the return value to `then` method calls.
+Again, this is done in practice with a Hugo shortcode which correctly generates the correct paths to the script and data.

 {{< d3_plot script_path="network.js" data_path="network.json" div_id="network_div" >}}

-Finally!
-An interactive visualization!
+Finally, an interactive visualization!
 You can grab the nodes and move them around by clicking and dragging.

 ## Conclusion
+This brings me to the end of this post, which has hopefully demonstrated that integrating D3 plots into Markdown documents with Hugo isn't too complicated.
+The hardest part was actually writing the shortcodes to generate the correct paths when Hugo builds the HTML files.
+I've deliberately omitted the details here for clarity, but for anyone who's interested in diving deeper, the source code for these shortcodes is available [here](https://github.com/marcsingleton/marcsingleton.github.io/tree/main/layouts/shortcodes).